This post may contain affiliate links. For more information, please read the full disclosure policy here.

 1. Take the train to the Canadian Rockies

-As a solo traveller, hiring a car and driving on the other side of the road isn’t cost effective for me.
+As a solo traveller, hiring a car and driving on the other side of the road isn’t cost-effective.
 It also kind of freaks me out.
-So coming from Vancouver, I chose to take the train to Jasper.
+So, coming from Vancouver, I chose to take the train to Jasper.
 The trip took about 19 hours, but it was definitely cheaper than flying.
 It was also quicker and more comfortable than the bus.
-The train only goes to Jasper, which is why I started my journey in the northern town.
+The train only goes to Jasper, so I started my journey in the northern town.

 2. Splurge on accommodation in Jasper

-I wrote previously about my 24 hours in Jasper, but I decided to only spend one night in Jasper due to budget restrictions.
+I wrote previously about my 24 hours in Jasper but decided to spend only one night in Jasper due to budget restrictions.
 After researching, I decided my budget could stretch further in Banff, and I was happy with this decision.
-There is one hostel in Jasper but it’s located out of town, which was too much of a hassle for me when I was only there for one night.
+There is one hostel in Jasper, but it’s located out of town, which was too much of a hassle for me when I was there for only one night.
 I opted for a B&B in town called Accommodations Jasper.
 It was perfect and still under $100.
 Going over that price point would have totally made me cry.

 3. Hit the pavement in Jasper